Applications will be reviewed on the basis of the following criteria:

 - Be shared and/or emulated, or lead to other advances in the field.

-- Appropriateness of the proposed performance measurements and their ability to demonstrate that the selected NEA objective was achieved.
+- Appropriateness of the proposed performance measurements.
 This includes, where relevant, measures to assess student and/or teacher learning in arts education.

 - Potential impact on artists (including evidence of direct payment), the artistic field, and the organization's community.